bhimeshagrawal/opal-fetcher-mysql/README.md

 This fetcher is both:

-- **A fully functional fetch-provider for MySQL:** can be used by OPAL to fetch data from MySQL DB.
+- **A fully functional fetch-provider for Postgres:** can be used by OPAL to fetch data from MySQL DB.
 - **Serving as an example** how to write custom fetch providers for OPAL and how to publish them as pip packages.

 ### How to try this custom fetcher in one command?
 (Example docker-compose configuration)